-By popular demand the charismatic Dan Swana will be back in 2020 to teach Jazz and Improvisation to the string players.
+By popular demand Dan Swana will be back to teach jazz and improvisation to the piano players, and we are pleased to welcome Rick O’Connor who will teach improvisation to our strings students.
 These classes are for upper level students wishing to enhance their playing through a completely new idiom.
 In these classes students will develop self expression through many musical genres.

 Musicianship at all levels and for all

 Musicianship classes are provided for Pre-Twinkle and Book 1 students, developing the child’s musicianship and note reading away from their instruments.